The Secret London Guide To Winter Exercise

 3. Stay in and go online

-No, we don’t mean Netflix and Facebook, you lazy bunch.
+No, we don’t mean streaming Netflix series and scrolling through Facebook, you lazy bunch.
 We’re talking about using social media and the power of the internet to stay active and healthy, which is the perfect antidote to the pesky winter weather.
 Try following exercise gurus on Instagram and Twitter for useful tips, or just some much-needed motivation.

 YouTube has an embarrassment of riches when it comes to workout videos, and the best part is that they’re usually free.
 FitnessBlender and HASfit are two to follow if you’re looking for everything from beginner practices to a harder workout.
 Meanwhile, if you didn’t fancy yoga in the nude, Yoga With Adriene is a laid-back channel that’s perfect for home use.
 So, the only thing left to be seen is if your well-established love of free stuff will trump your laziness?
 Time to find out…